Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 fit.drug <- aov(Knockdown_time ~ Drug, data=deer_knockdown_times)

-Arguably the most important aspect in statistics is the assumptions made with the chosen statistical model.
+Arguably the most important aspect in an analysis is the assumptions made with the chosen statistical model.
 In the field of statistics there are two types of assumptions made:

 1. Assumptions about the systematic structure.